Deciding to start writing a book is intimidating, especially if you’re a beginner.

 Everyone has encountered this awful feeling, but it doesn’t have to defeat you.

 Here are a few ways to deal with resistance:

 - Read morning affirmations.
 Affirmations are powerful snippets of positive words that set the tone and atmosphere for writing.
 An affirmation could be a quote from a writer, a motivational speech from a public figure, or an inspirational video.

 - Free Flow for 10 Minutes.
 Julia Cameron, the bestselling author of The Artist’s Way, called these morning pages, and its purpose is to clear your mind of all the anxiety and junk rolling around in your head onto a piece of paper.
 Write anything.
-You don’t have to edit, publish, or have a word count, it’s simply a 10 minute exercise to clear out heavy thoughts and prepare you for a more productive day.
-This is best done with pen and paper vs. typing into a document on your digital device.
+You don’t have to edit, publish, or have a word count, it’s simply a 10-minute exercise to clear out heavy thoughts and prepare you for a more productive day.
+This is best done with pen and paper instead of typing into a document with your digital device.

-Action Plan: Create a resistance plan!
-Figure out which methods best filter out negative noise and get you to prepared to write.
+ACTION STEP: Create a resistance plan!
+Figure out which methods best filter out the negative noise and get you to prepared to write.